 Photographs by Julie Covey, Nature in NY (https:www.facebook.com/NatureinNNY/)]

-Editor’s Note: This editor is both pleased and appreciative to Gerry Smith for taking the time to help us understand more about nature in the islands.
-Gerry and nature photographer Julie Covey, have provided a wonderful sample for the fall of 2020, the winter of 2021 and now spring 2021.
+Editor’s Note: This editor is both pleased and appreciative to Sherri Leigh Smith for taking the time to help us understand more about nature in the islands.
+She and nature photographer Julie Covey, have provided a wonderful sample for the fall of 2020, the winter of 2021 and now spring 2021.
 Already I am getting better at looking at the sky and those flying by as well as understanding the how and why!

 Please click here if you are unable to post your comment.